-Editorial responsibilities for 2L members begin on Monday, July 24 and, for the first month, staff training and work are expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
-Once the fall semester begins, the workload decreases, with members generally responsible for three or four assignments per week and each assignment taking between four and eight hours.
+Editorial responsibilities for 2L members begin on Monday, July 22.
+For the first month, staff training and work are expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
+Once the fall semester begins, the workload decreases, with members generally responsible for two or three assignments per week and each assignment taking between four and eight hours.
 To improve the flexibility of members’ work schedules, the Review has a debit/credit policy that allows members to pick up an extra assignment during a week when they have extra time and drop an assignment in a particularly busy week.
 Assignments end well in advance of final exams.
 In addition to editorial responsibilities, first-year staff members are required to author a student Note for possible publication in the Columbia Law Review.

 Substantively, what will I be doing day to day as a 2L staffer on the Review?

 2L members substantively edit and ensure the academic integrity of every piece we publish.
 For each assignment, 2L members are responsible for editing a section of a piece set for publication.
 Editorial tasks include evaluating and critiquing authors’ arguments as well as checking the substantive and formal accuracy of the citations throughout all stages of the production process.

 Authoring a Note provides Columbia Law Review staff members with a unique opportunity to create a substantive piece of academic scholarship under the guidance of both a CLR Note Editor and a faculty advisor.
 Writing a Note is a serious and significant academic endeavor, and many staff members have remarked that their Note writing experience was the most intellectually rewarding experience of their time at Columbia Law School.